Cindydidit/Kickstarter-analysis/README.md

 # Kickstarter-analysis.
-Analize kickstarter data to uncover trends
+Analyze kickstarter data to uncover trends

 # kickstarting with Excel